Accidents and mouth injuries

 Orthodontic care and braces

-You will be informed by your child’s dental therapist of dentist if your child requires orthodontic treatment (e.g. braces).
+You will be informed by your child’s dental therapist or dentist if your child requires orthodontic treatment (e.g. braces).
 Orthodontic treatment, including the extraction of teeth solely for orthodontic purposes, is not covered under the free dental scheme, you will need to pay for this treatment.
+If you are considering orthodontic treatment for you child, the Dental Council have developed an information sheet and video to help you understand your options.
 If you have any questions, call 0800 TALK TEETH (825 583).
 For a list of orthodontist in the Wellington Region click here.

 Pacifiers (dummies) may help comfort your baby.